 - Eye damage.
 Diabetes increases the risk of serious eye diseases, such as cataracts and glaucoma, and may damage the blood vessels of the retina, potentially leading to blindness.

 - Skin conditions.
 Diabetes may raise the risk of some skin problems, including bacterial and fungal infections.

 - Slow healing.
 Left untreated, cuts and blisters can become serious infections, which may heal poorly.
 Severe damage might require toe, foot or leg amputation.

 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

-Healthy lifestyle choices can help you prevent type 2 diabetes.
-Even if you have diabetes in your family, diet and exercise can help you prevent the disease.
-If you've already received a diagnosis of diabetes, you can use healthy lifestyle choices to help prevent complications.
-And if you have prediabetes, lifestyle changes can slow or halt the progression from prediabetes to diabetes.
+Healthy lifestyle choices can help prevent type 2 diabetes.
+If you've received a diagnosis of prediabetes, lifestyle changes may slow or stop the progression to diabetes.

-- Eat healthy foods.
+- Eating healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.

 - Getting active.
 Aim for 150 or more minutes a week of moderate to vigorous aerobic activity, such as a brisk walk, bicycling, running or swimming.